 8. Stop comparing yourself to others

 Do you criticise yourself harshly, take yourself to task expecting higher standards from yourself than others or strive to be the same as others?
 Do you give yourself enough time and attention for grooming, food that you enjoy, time to be alone and time to reflect upon your life every day?
 If you don’t then you are not valuing yourself.
 You will burn out and become incapable of service to others.
 Are you constantly comparing yourself to others and finding yourself falling short?
+This will set up a feeling of failure which will become your default position.
 Instead, praise your positive qualities, respect your own needs and desires, and be kind to yourself whenever possible.
 Value your unique self.
 Ask yourself this question, given your own unique set of circumstances, the family you grew up in, your position in that family, the pre-generational history, your home, your friends, the way you look, the way you think, why does it make any sense to compare yourself to others?
 Doesn’t that make you feel miserable?
 Furthermore, by using the same reasoning, why do you want to “fit”?
 Instead, learn to fit with yourself only and become the best version of yourself.
 You will feel courageous enough for adventure as you nurture and develop your unique sense of self.

 9. Take responsibility for your choices and find your purpose